How did Julius Caesar rise to power?

-Caesar was born to a patrician Roman family who had once been very influential in the Republic.
-However, by the time of Caesar’s birth, their fortunes had been in decline for many years and they were no longer prominent, although his father did serve as a governor.
+Caesar was born to a patrician Roman family that had once been very influential in the Republic.
+However, by the time of Caesar’s birth, their fortunes had been in decline for many years.
+Despite the decline of their family's reputation, his father did serve as a governor.
 We know very little about Caesar's childhood.
-Through his aunt, he was related to Gaius Marius, the great general and this led the young Julius to become associated with the popular (populares) party in Rome.
+Through his aunt, he was related to Gaius Marius, the great general.
+This encouraged the young Julius to become associated with the Marius's popular (populares) party in Rome.
 These were aristocrats who had allied themselves with the poor.

 By the time he was sixteen, he was the head of his family after the early death of his father.
 At this time, there was an ongoing bloody civil war between Marius and his Sulla, the head of the aristocratic or optimates party.
 After Sulla occupied Rome, Caesar was in danger because of his party.
 He went into hiding so he would not become another victim of the bloody proscriptions.
 When Marius regained control of the city, Caesar married a leading politicians daughter and became the high priest of Jupiter.